Ice Mummies: Finding John Franklin's Fate

 Engraving from an 1850's U.S. newspaper describing another failed search-and-rescue attempt.

-Franklin's lost expedition was a doomed British voyage of Arctic exploration led by Capt.
-John Franklin.
-Of his 129 strong expedition (24 officers and 105 men), each man was claimed by disease, inexplicable violence, creeping madness or to succumb to the terrible arctic cold in a strange part of the ceiling of the world were temperatures regularly reach -40 degrees below zero.
+Franklin's lost expedition was a doomed Arctic exploration led by Sir John Franklin in the 19th century.
+The 134 strong expedition (24 officers and 110 men) died one by one from disease, inexplicable violence, creeping madness or from the terrible arctic cold.
+They each died in a strange part of the ceiling of the world were temperatures regularly reach -40°F or -23°C degrees below zero.

-This doomed expedition sailed from Greenhithe, just outside of London, England in 1845 with orders to discover a Northwest Passage across the far northern coast of Canada.
-A Royal Navy officer and experienced explorer, John Franklin had served on three previous Arctic expeditions, the latter two as commanding officer.
-His fourth and last, undertaken when he was 59, was meant to traverse the last un-navigated section of the Northwest Passage.
+A Royal Navy officer and experienced explorer, Sir John Franklin led this expedition.
+Franklin had served on three previous Arctic missions, the latter two as commanding officer.
+His fourth and last, undertaken when he was 59, was meant to traverse the Northwest Passage.

 A few skeletons of Franklin's doomed expedition are found on King William's Island in the 19th century.